-It is estimated that there are between ten and twenty million dogs killed globally for meat every year out of 900 million dogs living at any given moment.
+It is estimated that there are around 30 million dogs killed globally for meat every year out of 900 million dogs living at any given moment.
 In Vietnam, there are five million killed for food.
 While every death is a tragedy, compared to other species, this is hardly even of any consequence.
-Every year 50 billion chickens are killed worldwide, all of whom were bred and raised specifically to be murdered, often within months of birth.
+Every year 70 billion chickens are killed worldwide, all of whom were bred and raised specifically to be murdered, often within months of birth.
 Seven billion of those are day old male chicks in the egg industry who are merely waste products.
 In the UK alone, 13 million sheep are killed every year, which is more than double the number of dogs killed in Vietnam for around two-thirds the population size.
 The rage against the sheep industry is nowhere near what the rage against the dog meat trade is coming from the British.
 The disproportionate rage coming from people doing absolutely no less horrific things on a similar or greater scale is absurd.

 What is missed in dog meat trade discussions is the fact that the dog meat trade is also an effective population control method given that the local veterinarians are so poorly trained that often sterilization is dangerous.
 Most Vietnamese vets do not even recommend sterilization because they feel that it is unnatural to prevent an animal from making babies.
 Surgeries are filthy and cause infection and most animals are not even sedated properly for the procedure, something I have seen hundreds of times over in my years in Vietnam.
 If you do not have veterinarians who can safely sterilize and vaccinate these dogs, there will be much bigger problems than dog meat.
 The treatment I have seen in local vet clinics and veterinary universities is out of a horror movie so adding more animals to this equation in a population explosion is even more trouble.

 Neighboring countries have horrible issues with stray dogs which include dog bites, rabies transmission, and locals being violent to these animals they consider a nuisance.
-It is not that the dog meat trade is not horrible and involves a great deal of suffering, but so does rampant infectious disease, neglect, starvation, and violence against of strays.
+It is not that the dog meat trade is not horrible and involves a great deal of suffering, but so does rampant infectious disease, neglect, starvation, and violence against strays.
 Like other countries in the region, if the stray population were to get out of control, the government wouldn’t think twice about a cull to manage it.
 If we talk about banning the dog meat trade, and skip a discussion about mass sterilization and vaccination, something only possible with a massive investment in veterinary training starting at the university level, then we are pissing up a rope.
 If you ban a trade that has been eliminating five million dogs from roaming the streets and do nothing to prevent those animals from breeding and spreading diseases, then you are just waiting for the culls and then more outcry over Vietnamese treatment of animals.
 The dog meat trade solves a problem and without it, that problem still exists unless you invest in solving that same problem.